raulraja/github4s/microsite/docs/git_data.md

 ### Get a Reference

 The ref must be formatted as `heads/branch`, not just `branch`.
-For example, the call to get the data, the `master` branch will be `heads/master`.
+For example, the call to get the data, the `main` branch will be `heads/main`.

 If the `ref` doesn't exist in the repository, but existing `refs` start with `ref` they will be returned as an array.
 For example, a call to get the data for a branch named `feature`,